-Among the most relevant activities carried out by the Commission during the year 2023, the following stand out: proposals made concerning the composition of the Board of Directors and its committees; updating the directors' Compensation Policy; defining and reviewing the achievement of objectives linked to variable compensation for executive directors and key managers; considerations concerning the talent market and human capital management within the organization; review of internal regulations and their application; proposal of the IAG and proposal of the Annual Report on Corporate Governance and the Annual Report on Directors' Compensation; and the Board's self-assessment.
+Among the most relevant activities carried out by the Commission during the year 2024, the following stand out: actions in relation to the composition of the Board of Directors, the Management Team and other groups of key executives of the Group; the review of the remuneration of executive directors; defining and reviewing the achievement of objectives linked to variable compensation for executive directors and key managers; promotion of initiatives related to talent management in the organization; review of internal regulations and their application; proposal of the IAG and proposal of the Annual Report on Corporate Governance and the Annual Report on Directors' Compensation; and the Board's self-assessment.

-Notwithstanding the foregoing, the most important actions of the Nominations and Compensation

-Committee during 2023 are detailed in the annual report on this Committee's activities, which will be published when the 2024 Ordinary General Meeting is called, on the corporate website www.prisa.com.
+Notwithstanding the foregoing, the most important actions of the Nominations and Compensation Committee during 2024 are detailed in the annual report on this Committee's activities, which will be published when the 2025 Ordinary General Meeting is called, on the corporate website www.prisa.com.